MHamzaS45/Collection-of-Python-Projects/Messages from the Four Emperors /README.md

 * Decipher it using a **ROT13 Caesar cipher**
 * Preserve your progress as you move on to the next emperor

-Once all emperors have been visited, your journey is complete.
+Once all emperors have been visited, only then will the journey be considered complete.

 ---